Doctors should speak out on gun safety, physicians group says

 “The ACP is concerned about not only the alarming number of mass shootings in the United States but also the daily toll of firearm violence in neighborhoods, homes, workplaces, and public and private places across the country.”

-The group threw its support to better gun regulation, including limits aimed at keeping felons and people with certain mental illnesses from getting hold of guns.
+The group urged better gun regulation, including limits aimed at keeping felons and people with certain mental illnesses from getting hold of guns.
 “ACP supports strengthening and enforcing state and federal laws to prohibit convicted domestic violence offenders from purchasing or possessing firearms,” it added.

 The group also urged a ban on automatic and semi-automatic weapons and large capacity magazines for civilian use, as well as bans on plastic guns, including those made in 3-D printers.

-Earlier this year, the American Medical Association also called for a ban an assault weapons.
+The American Academy of Pediatrics and American Medical Association have also called for a ban an assault weapons.

 “Lawmakers should carefully consider the growing but limited body of evidence that suggests the concealed-carry laws may create a greater risk of firearms injuries and deaths than any protective value they may provide," the ACP said.